These are the six things you need to watch out for when traveling in Asia

 Right before each journey, every traveler is wondering about safety issues at his or her aimed destination.
 As every journey differs from your last one, this particular question pops up again, again and again.
 It doesn’t even matter what type of traveler you are, personal safety concerns everyone from the simplest backpacker up to the luxury resort fancier.

 It goes without saying that each region on our beautiful little planet requires different areas of attention, especially if ones’ destination is far away from the beloved home.
-Therefore, our Study Abroad Assistant Hannes shares his vast knowledge about safety issues in South East Asia, to provide the first insight into things you have to be aware of.
+Therefore, our Study Abroad Assistant Hannes shares his vast knowledge about safety issues in South East Asia, to provide a first insight into things you have to be aware of.

 1. Getting Around

 As South East Asia isn’t renowned for its public transportation, there rarely is another option for getting around than using taxis or driving yourself.
 Driving yourself is the easiest way to get around in South East Asia but you have to be very careful while doing that.
 If you decide to rent a car, be aware that everything is on the wrong side, due to the left-hand traffic.
 This can be very confusing in the beginning and you might end up being totally overwhelmed even though you’re a good driver at home.
 Driving a scooter or motorbike is easier regarding the left-hand traffic.
 However, you’re fully exposed on a two-wheeler, thus the consequences of even small accidents can be severe.
 Therefore, it’s important to always wear a helmet, long clothes, and proper shoes.
 You should also remember to check your helmet for a certificate that proves its quality so you can be sure that it is really protecting you.